Calendly: Products

 Calendly develops a software as a service scheduling automation platform to help schedule external meetings and make them more productive.
 Users share open time slots in their calendars to book meetings by sending a scheduling link, or through embedded times in an email or text message.
 Recipients of Calendly invitations select an available time before it is automatically added to Google and Microsoft Outlook calendars.

 The company offers a freemium version for individuals, and premium versions for individuals, teams and enterprises.
 The premium version offers additional features such as additional calendars, team scheduling features and integration with video conferencing and payment services.

 The software has been recognized for its viral nature, since recipients of invites could be encouraged to try the software themselves.

 Operations

 Calendly was founded in Atlanta, but as of July 2021, operates an all-remote workforce without an official headquarters.
 Tope Awotona is the company's CEO.
 The company reported 424 employees in April 2022.
 As of January 2021, the company was valued at $3 billion.

-Founder

-Calendly founder and CEO Tope Awotona was born in Lagos, Nigeria.
-When he was 12, he saw his father shot and killed during a carjacking.
-His family moved to Atlanta in 1996 when he was 15.
-He studied computer science and business management at the University of Georgia and became a software salesman, selling for tech companies including Perceptive Software, Vertafore and EMC (later Dell EMC).
-In an Inc. magazine profile in September 2019, when the company was earning $30 million a year, Awotona recounted the difficulty he faced with fundraising as a black immigrant when launching Calendly.